Ashley Wentworth Roughton.

-Some of the areas I practice in.
-If your area of interest is not list, please do not hesitate to contact me.
+Some of the areas I practise in; if your area of interest is not listed, please do not hesitate to contact me.

 Patents, Trade marks, Breach of confidence, Misuse of private information, Restraint of trade and copyright.
 Designs, PVRs and licensing issues.

 I have appeared regularly at the Court of Justice of the European Union (where, following EU exit, I retain rights of audience)

 Computer Misuse and Data Protection.
 I have advised the follow clients: the Business Software Alliance, The Federation Against Software Theft and the Serious Fraud Office.

 Medicines & Clinical Trials.

 Medicines control and clinical trials (applications, licensing and criminal aspects).

 Both criminal and civil (in court and before the Information Commissioner and Information Tribunal) I have advised the UK government on drafting issues relating to the 2018 Act.